+- RAW images cannot be included in a movie.

-• Movie image quality depends on the size of the snapshots.
+- Movie image quality depends on the size of the snapshots.

 3M and greater: FHD

-2M or 1M: HD 0.8M or VGA: STD
+2M or 1M: HD

+0.8M or VGA: STD
-Editing a Movie on the Camera (Movie Editing)

 Menu item: Movie Editing

 The Movie Editing feature lets you use one of the following procedures to edit out a specific part of a movie.